Frequently asked questions

 Arrayjet can perform serum profiling using a very small volume of sample (e.g. 15 μl).
-However, with such small volumes the HuProt array must be covered with a glass coverslip during incubation.
+However, with such small volumes, the HuProt array must be covered with a glass coverslip during incubation.
 Adding/removing the coverslips can result in scratches or other physical damage to the array surface.
 If you do can afford to send a larger sample of serum (e.g. 50-60 μl), this is highly preferable.
-We will be able to directly immerse the array in diluted sample without using a coverslip.
-As an added precaution, we also incorporate test dilutions using a small number of your samples on test arrays, prior to conducting the full experiment on all serum samples.
+We will be able to directly immerse the array in a diluted sample without using a coverslip.
+As an added precaution, we also incorporate test dilutions using a small number of your samples on test arrays, before conducting the full experiment on all serum samples.

-Antibody Cross Reactivity Testing FAQs
+Antibody Cross-Reactivity Testing FAQs